For questions about the application process or grant requirements, contact your GAP Project Officer.

 Indirect Cost Rate

 Equipment is defined as tangible, non-expendable personal property having a useful life of more than one year and an acquisition cost of $5,000 or more per unit, although a lower dollar amount threshold can be established by the tribe’s policies and procedures.
-Any proposed equipment costs must be eligible, allocable, and allowable under GAP.
-Purchasing equipment for the purpose of conducting construction activities is not allowable unless EPA headquarters has reviewed and approved a specific project.
-Purchasing equipment for resource recovery, resource conservation, source separation, and other environmental activities may be allowable.
-ALL equipment purchases require prior approval by the EPA Project Officer and the EPA Grants and Interagency Agreement Unit.
+Purchasing equipment for construction activities is not allowable unless EPA headquarters has reviewed and approved a specific project.
+ALL equipment purchases require prior approval by the EPA Project Officer and the EPA Grants Unit.

 EPA Project Officers will contact applicants to negotiate revisions to work plans and budgets and arrange a timeframe for completing those revisions.
-Tribes are responsible for completing the negotiation process and responding to revision requests within the timeframes negotiated with their EPA Project Officer.
-EPA will send a letter of concern to the IGAP staff member’s Tribal Council if the staff member does not respond to revision requests or make revisions after three documented requests.
+Tribes are responsible for responding to revision requests within the timeframes negotiated with their EPA Project Officer.
+EPA will contact the GAP staff member’s Tribal Council if the staff member does not respond to revision requests or make revisions after three documented requests.

 Submitting an initial proposal does not guarantee that a grant will be awarded.